OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 5. Type Submit Feedback and test Submit Feedback flow as per instructions above.

-IMPORTANT:  If Ask An Expert or Submit Feeback Flow fails with "Sorry the Bot can't talk for a while.." you need to remove and re-add the Ask An Expert Action in the Esclate topic.
+IMPORTANT:  If Ask An Expert or Submit Feeback Flow fails with "Sorry the Bot can't talk for a while.." you need to remove and re-add the Ask An Expert Action in the Escalate topic.

 ![image](https://user-images.githubusercontent.com/54556057/107689540-f22e6680-6c76-11eb-84c3-af8c28dd9543.png)